Discover 12 Kid-Friendly Adirondack Adventures the Entire Family Can Enjoy This Summer

 If you’re exploring the southeastern Adirondacks, Fort Ticonderoga is a can’t-miss attraction for families wanting to learn about local colonial history.
 The large fort sits overlooking both Lake Champlain and Lake George, and you’ll find costumed historians demonstrating daily life and military drills, galleries full of artifacts, hiking trails, and a gorgeous garden to explore.

 Fort Ticonderoga is appropriate for all ages, and kids can try on reproductions of uniforms, visit heritage breed animals like oxen and chickens, and help costumed historians in a variety of tasks.
+You can purchase tickets at the front gate using a gift card.

 Whether you're looking for a thrilling outdoor adventure or an educational excursion, there are tons of options in and around the Adirondack Park that will appeal to the whole family.
 Still searching for more ideas?